BinaryIgor/code-examples/simple-web-analytics/README.md

-# Simple, yet Scalable, Web Analytics built with SQL
+# Simple, yet Scalable, Web Analytics built with JSON in SQL

 Ever wondered how web analytics tool of Google Analytics kind work and how can we built one?